knulii/eckmar/INSTALLATION.md

 After both steps are done, you should check whats your VPS IP address and enter that IP in a browser.
 You should see `welcome to nginx !` page.
 If you do see it, nginx is installed correctly.

 # MySQL
-Marketplace supports multiple databases like: MySQL,PostgreSQL, SQLite, SQL Server We will use MySQL.
+Marketplace supports multiple databases like: MySQL,PostgreSQL, SQLite, SQL Server.
+We will use MySQL.
 ```
 sudo apt-get install mysql-server
 ```